What is Hepatitis B?

 Looking after yourself

+If you are diagnosed with hepatitis B you should be tested for other blood borne viruses (infections).
+If you are not found to have Hepatitis A you should be offered a vaccination to prevent future infection.
 If you have hepatitis B, you should receive an annual flu vaccine and a one-off pneumococcal vaccine as, it is likely your immune system will be weakened putting you at a greater risk of developing serious complications of flu, such as bronchitis and pneumonia.

 There is no special diet for people with hepatitis B, however, eating a good, balanced diet is one of the most important things you can do to keep yourself well.

 You will need to inform close family members, such as your partner or children, so that they can consult a doctor to be tested and vaccinated against the virus.
 In most cases you should inform your parents, and any brothers or sisters so that they can be also be tested as it is common for other family members to also have the infection.